Scorpiozo/My-Expense-Tracker/README.md

 3. Copy your **Stein API Endpoint URL**.

 ### 2. Connect the App
-1. Open the [Live Demo](https://YOUR-GITHUB-USERNAME.github.io/My-Expense-Tracker/) (Replace with your actual link).
+1. Open the [Live Demo of the site](https://scorpiozo.github.io/My-Expense-Tracker/) (Replace with your actual link).
 2. When the **Vault Lock** screen appears, paste your Stein API URL.
 3. The app will securely save this link in your browser and sync your data.